 The final version of Albaro Display follows all calligraphic principles.

-From digital to analog, a feedback loop that provided valuable insights; early digital and nib-pen drawings.
+From digital to analogue, a feedback loop that provided valuable insights; early digital and nib-pen drawings.

 Crafting the design for each character with the pen...

-At this stage, I chose to make two versions of the typeface.
+At this point, I decided to create two versions of the typeface.
 The first version has a taller x-height, which was my initial idea.
-Even though I later made the x-height shorter to appear a bit more conventional, I still appreciated how the taller x-height made the font stand out.
+Although I later reduced the x-height to give it a more conventional look, I still appreciated how the taller x-height made the font distinctive.

 Sinfonietta

-A variable font animation shows the final version of Albaro Display Light from Normal → Tall.
+A variable-font animation shows the final version of Albaro Display Light from Normal to Tall.

-The display version features tightly spaced lettering to ensure seamless integration in titles.
-Albaro Display includes advanced contextual alternates that adapt letters to its surrounding context.
+The display version features tightly spaced letters to ensure smooth integration in titles.

 Some of Albaro’s contextual alternates.

-Additionally, I created a text version to expand Albaro’s flexibility.
-This variant has less contrast in the characters, as well as wider spacing, making it easier to read at smaller sizes.
+Additionally, I developed a text version to improve Albaro’s versatility.
+This variant has lower character contrast and wider spacing, making it easier to read at smaller sizes.

 Sinfonietta